(Photo by Dimension Films/ courtesy Everett Collection)

 And the batting average for Jackie Chan movies in the ’90s is nothing to scoff at either.
 This was the era that brought him international fame, starting with 1995’s Rumble in the Bronx, which led to more eyes on previous films, like Legend of the Drunken Master, and the projects that followed, like Supercop.
 And Chan resurrected the buddy action/comedy with Owen Wilson in Shanghai Noon, and Chris Tucker in Rush Hour, where people to this day are still hoping for a third sequel.
 (Fun fact: Rotten Tomatoes founder Senh Duong was inspired to create the site after an inconvenient night searching for reviews on movies like First Strike and Who Am I?.
 So no Jackie Chan, no Rotten Tomatoes.
 And then where would we be?
 The dark ages, that’s where.)

 After a string of mediocre big-budget Hollywood affairs (The Tuxedo, The Medallion, and The Spy Next Door among them), Chan has mainly been working in China, continuing to produce, direct, and explore more dramatic roles.
-And with Rumble in the Bronx celebrating the 25th anniversary of its American release, we’re taking a look back (stretching first, so as to not hurt ourselves) on every Jackie Chan movie and ranking them by Tomatometer!
+Now we’re ranking Jackie Chan movie by Tomatometer! —Alex Vo

 This week on streaming video, the long-awaited new entry in the Star Wars franchise is available for purchase, while a few Certified Fresh indies and popular shows are available on subscription services.
 Read on for the full list.